gipsi/code.log/January2017.md

 *  2017-01-17  Very inspired by this chapter on colour theory of Rune Madsen's book [Programming Design Systems](https://programmingdesignsystems.com/color/a-short-history-of-color-theory/?utm_source=Programming+Design+Systems&utm_campaign=bf03f75c71-EMAIL_CAMPAIGN_2017_01_15&utm_medium=email&utm_term=0_a2d6a1e779-bf03f75c71-120128697) There are things in this brief chapter that spark a quite different way of thinking about colour.
-Complimentary is [A Dao of Web Desig](http://alistapart.com/article/dao) A n exellent prompt for considering how web design has evolved from print but is a very different medium.
-It includes the palimpsest, my new word of today!
-Started reading a tutorial phone app book about PHP - my first encounter.
+Complimentary is [A Dao of Web Design](http://alistapart.com/article/dao) An exellent prompt for considering how web design has evolved from print but is a very different medium.
+It includes the wonderful word palimpsest, which I had to look up, so my new word of today!
+It reminded me of [this page](https://bryanrieger.com) which I saw yesterday.Started reading a tutorial phone app book about PHP - my first encounter.
 Meanwhile thinking about crafting a CSS image for CodePen challenge.
 First go with VR game - dystopian, terrifying.